 - 1. Identify the different types of receivables. - 2.
 Explain how accounts receivable are recognized in the accounts. - 3.
-Distinguish between the methods and bases used to value accounts receivable. - 4.
+Distinguish between the methods and the bases used to value accounts receivable. - 4.
 Describe the entries to record the disposition of accounts receivable. - 5.
-Explain why credit policies are needed in the hospitality industry.
+Explain why credit policies are needed in the hospitality industry. - 6.
+Compute the maturity date of and interest on notes receivable. - 7.
+Explain how notes receivable are recognized in the accounts. - 8.
+Describe how notes receivable are valued. - 9.
+Describe the entries to record the disposition of notes receivable.